-{KEXIM} were established as a special governmental financial institution pursuant to the Export-Import Bank of Korea Act, as amended (the "KEXIM Act").
+We also preliminarily determine that because KEXIM is an authority under section 771(5)(B) of the Act, this program results in a financial contribution in the form of a direct transfer of funds through loans under section 771(5)(D)(i) of the Act.
+In the Registration Statement filed on July 3, 2013 with the U.S. Securities and Exchange Commission, KEXIM and the GOK state: "We {KEXIM} were established as a special governmental financial institution pursuant to the Export-Import Bank of Korea Act, as amended (the "KEXIM Act").
 Since our establishment, we have been promoting the export and competitiveness of Korean goods and services in international markets. . .
 Although our management has control of our day-to-day operations, our operations are subject to the close supervision of the Government.
 As a result of the KEXIM Act, the Government is generally responsible for our operations and is legally obligated to replenish any deficit that arises if our reserves, consisting of our surplus and capital surplus items, are insufficient to cover any of our annual net losses."
 The Department has also previously determined that loans from KEXIM constitute a financial contribution.
-Information submitted in the instant investigation by the GOK confirms the decision reached on KEXIM in CORE from Korea 2006 Review.
-Therefore, we preliminary determine that the program results in a financial contribution, which confers a benefit under section 771(5)(E)(ii) of the Act and 19 CFR 351.505 in the amount of the difference between the amount of interest POSCO and DWI paid on the KEXIM loans and the amount the recipients would have paid on a comparable commercial loan.
+130 Information submitted in the instant investigation by the GOK confirms the decision reached on KEXIM in CORE from Korea 2006 Review.
+131 Therefore, we preliminary determine that, the program results in a financial contribution, which confers a benefit under section 771(5)(E)(ii) of the Act and 19 CFR 351.505 in the amount of the difference between the amount of interest POSCO and DWI paid on the KEXIM loan and the amount the recipient would pay on a comparable commercial loan.

 To calculate a benefit under this program, we compared the amount of interest POSCO and DWI paid on these loans during the POI to the amount they would have paid under the benchmark interest rate prescribed above.
 We then divided POSCO's calculated benefit by its total sales.
 We divided DWI's calculated benefit by DWI and POSCO's combined total sales, less intercompany sales, then summed both companies' benefits.
-On this basis, we preliminarily calculated a subsidy rate of 0.02 percent ad valorem for POSCO.137
+On this basis, we preliminarily calculate a subsidy rate of 0.02 percent and valorem for POSCO.
+132

-11. Long-Term Loans from the Korean Resources Corporation (KORES) and the Korea National Oil Corporation (KNOC)
+11. Long-Term Loans from the Korean Resources Corporation ("KORES") and the Korea National Oil Corporation ("KNOC")

 This program was introduced in 1982, with the purpose of enhancing and stabilizing the supply of energy resources in Korea.
-The GOK submits that multiple levels of governance implement the program, beginning with the Ministry of Trade, Industry and Energy (MOTIE) as the agency in charge, whom administers the program with assistance from the Energy and Mineral Resource Development Association of Korea (EMRD).
-The Financing Review Committee (FRC) reviews applications and decides whether the business plan of the applicant is adequate for the assistance provided, taking into account elements such as the credit rating of the applicant, the technical feasibility of the business, and the terms and conditions of the contract.
-Once the FRC recommends approval of the application to MOTIE and the EMRD, KNOC and KORES are the entities that execute the program through the disbursement of funds in the form
+133 The GOK submits that multiple levels of governance implement the program, beginning with the Ministry of Trade, Industry and Energy ("MOTIE") as the agency in charge, who administers the program with assistance from the Energy and Mineral Resource Development Association of Korea ("EMRD").
+134 The Financing Review

-134 See GOK PQR at Exhibit KEXIM-2
+129 See GOK IQR at Exhibit KEXIM-2.

-135 See, e.g., Corrosion-Resistant Carbon Steel Flat Products from the Republic of Korea: Final Results of Countervailing Duty Administrative Review (CORE from Korea 2006 Review), and accompanying IDM at 17.
-136 See, e.g., GQR PQR at KEXIM, page 3: the GOK owns 67.52 percent, Bank of Korea owns 16.32 percent and the Korea Finance Corporation owns 16.16 percent of KEXIM.
+See, e.g., Corrosion-Resistant Carbon Steel Flat Products from the Republic of Korea: Final Results of Countervailing Duty Administrative Review ("CORE from Korea 2006 Review"), and accompanying IDM at 17.
+131 See, e.g., GQR IQR at KEXIM-2, page 48: the GOK owns 67.52 percent, Bank of Korea owns 16.32 percent and the Korea Finance Corporation owns 16.16 percent of KEXIM.